ReganRyanNZ/songbase/README.md

 - [done] First stage is to get a single song with chords in a copy-paste format.
 - Second stage is to get the whole book as back-to-back copy-paste songs.
 This is probably the best state because people still want to edit and move things around.

+### Duplicates

+- Warn of duplicates before saving
+- Improve language code so we don't have duplicate languages stored

+### Loading bar

+- Loading bar to show progress when syncing, so it doesn't just look stuck

+### Related songs linking

+- Along with links to book indices, we also want links to e.g. same song in another language, or commonly joined songs (e.g. Therefore with joy + drinking at the fountain)
+- Will need a script to create all the hymnal language links

+### Add languages

+- Portuguese
+- Chinese (+ pinyin if we can find a good tool to generate it)

+### Investigate errors

+- 30
+- 881
+- 1271

+### Tabs for alternate versions/tunes

+- Instead of using different verses for different tunes, make a separate tab for each tune or version
+- This lets us modify song structure/add bonus verses without messing with the original etc
+- Client should remember which tab was last used so after the first time switching it's automatically on their preferred version

+### Better analytics

+- If a user stays on a song for more than 30 seconds, add to list of sung songs.
+Periodically sync that list with the server so we have records of what songs are sung.
+- This is useful to know which songs are popular, e.g. for camp songbooks
+- Homepage could be a list of popular songs, instead of all songs starting with A
+- Instead of syncing a new list of popular songs, could add a rank to songs?
+Although popular by region would be cool.
+- Also useful to see orphaned songs, that are no longer sung and are just clutter

+### No chords mode

+- Remove chords from sight